erunion/mill/docs/reference-api-scope.md

 ---
-layout: default
+id: api-scope
 title: "@api-scope"
-permalink: /reference/api-scope
----

-# @api-scope
 ---

 This corresponds to an available user authentication token scope (ex. "create", "edit", "interact`, etc.) that is required for a resource action, or a representation data point.

 ## Syntax
 ```php